Navid200/xDrip/index.md

 ---
-title: xDrip – Open Source Android CGM App | Installation, Setup, and Troubleshooting Guides
+title: xDrip – CGM App | Installation, Setup, and Troubleshooting Guides
 description: "Learn how to install, configure, and troubleshoot xDrip, the open-source Android app for continuous glucose monitoring (CGM).
 Official documentation, FAQs, and Nightscout integration guides."
 ---